-Once you place an order, you may see a pending authorization on your debit or credit card account in the amount of the estimated order total.
+Once you place an order, you may have a pending authorization on your debit or credit card account in the amount of the estimated order total.
 While authorization holds are not actual charges, they allow your bank to reserve funds so the order can be processed.
 Authorization holds are temporary and only remain in effect until they expire, the card issuer removes the hold, or the authorization is settled.
 Once an item has shipped, the authorization hold is removed and charges will post to your debit or credit card account.

 - An authorization hold in the amount of the estimated order total.